FedSGT: Exact Federated Unlearning via Sequential Group-based Training: Preliminaries

-\mypara{Federated Parameter-Efficient Fine-Tuning} The rapid progress of large language models (LLMs) and other large-scale foundation models has led to a dramatic increase in model size, making direct fine-tuning computationally prohibitive in federated settings.
+\mypara{Federated Parameter-Efficient Fine-Tuning} The ever-increasing size of large-scale models makes direct fine-tuning prohibitively expensive.
 To mitigate this, Parameter-Efficient Fine-Tuning (PEFT) methods have been proposed.
 These approaches introduce a small number of additional trainable parameters, while keeping the vast majority of the pre-trained parameters frozen.
 Among these methods, LoRA \cite{hu2022lora} is arguably the most popular, achieving performance comparable to full fine-tuning while training less than 1\% of the total parameters.

 While PEFT addresses the computational cost, the data required for fine-tuning is often domain-specific, siloed across multiple parties, and cannot be shared directly due to privacy concerns.
-Recent works propose Federated PEFT \cite{zhang2022federated, kuang2024federatedscope, li2024achieving} for reducing communication and computation cost in FL by only training, communicating and aggregating the small set of PEFT parameters (e.g., LoRA matrices) instead of the entire model.
+Recent works propose Federated PEFT \cite{zhang2022federated, kuang2024federatedscope} for reducing communication and computation cost in FL by only training, communicating and aggregating the small set of PEFT parameters (e.g., LoRA matrices) instead of the entire model.
+We include a broader discussion of related work in~\autoref{appendix:related_work}.